cognitedata/cognite-sdk-python/docs/source/cognite.rst

 :code:`cognite-sdk` vs. :code:`cognite-sdk-core`
 ------------------------------------------------
-Sometimes, your application does not require the functionality that these heavy dependencies gives you.
-In that case you will want to install the core library.
+If your application doesn't require the functionality from the :code:`pandas` or :code:`numpy` dependencies, you should install the :code:`cognite-sdk-core` library.

 The two libraries are exactly the same, except that :code:`cognite-sdk-core` does not specify :code:`pandas` or :code:`numpy` as dependencies.
-This means that :code:`cognite-sdk-core` will have only a subset of the features available through the :code:`cognite-sdk` package.
-If you attempt to use functionality that :code:`cognite-sdk-core` does not support, a :code:`CogniteImportError` will be raised.
+This means that :code:`cognite-sdk-core` only has a subset of the features available through the :code:`cognite-sdk` package.
+If you attempt to use functionality that :code:`cognite-sdk-core` does not support, a :code:`CogniteImportError` is raised.

 API
 ===